Workforce Planning: The Ultimate Guide

 1. Lead: As we’ve already said, there are particular insights into the future of the market and your company that only you know.
 Trust your judgement and utilise your unique position as a workforce planner to streamline your staffing plan to ensure that everyone is moving towards a common goal.

-2. Delegate: part of being a successful leader is being able to delegate.
-You’ll need input from HR, L&D and all Talent and Recruitment functions.
-Get each area to provide their own insights into your current workforce and availability of potential future hires as well as highlighting potential issues such as staff attrition and training requirements.
+2. Delegate: Part of being a successful leader is being able to delegate.
+You’ll need input from HR, L&D, and all Talent and Recruitment functions.
+Get each area to provide their insights into your current workforce and the availability of potential future hires.
+They also highlight potential issues such as staff attrition and training requirements.

 3. Ask for help: For something as important as effective planning, it’s sometimes valuable to have external advice.
-There are many consultants who will help you gather data, predict the needs for the future and implement changes.
-Don’t hesitate to seek them out if this is something you’re unfamiliar with, or if it’s too large a task to complete alone.
-An external perspective can bring new ideas to the table, especially if they have industry sector knowledge.
+Many consultants will help you gather data, predict the needs for the future and implement changes.
+Don’t hesitate to ask them if this is something you’re unfamiliar with or if it’s too large a task to complete alone.
+An external perspective can bring new ideas, especially if they have industry sector knowledge.

 An example of workforce planning

-Let’s see how this four-step plan works out in a small hypothetical example.
-Say your business has three senior members of staff in finance who share one administrator.
+Let’s examine this four-step plan in a small hypothetical example.
+Say your business has three senior finance staff members who share one administrator.

 1. Analyse your talent: You work out how much it costs to pay for three staff managing finance.
 You see that they are working hard and doing a good job.
-For the time being this situation is perfectly fine to get the job done.
+For now, this situation is perfectly fine for getting the job done.

 2. Consider the future: You don’t foresee any big changes in your industry or imminent expansion for the company.
-However, HR informs you that two of the three finance staff are looking at retiring within five years.
+However, HR informs you that two of the three finance staff are looking to retire within five years.

 3. Identify the gaps: Your workforce plan has highlighted that you will develop a skills gap in finance within five years.
 You can now take steps to prevent this.

 4. Find a solution: You consult with HR.
-You are confident that the administrator could be trained to a suitable level within a couple of years, however, no one else in the company has the required skill-set.
-Therefore you can begin recruiting early for a new administrator and a new finance executive, with plenty of time to interview and employ the brightest and best for your company.
+You are confident that the administrator could be trained to a suitable level within a couple of years; however, no one in the company has the required skill set.
+Therefore, you can begin recruiting early for a new administrator and a new finance executive, with plenty of time to interview and employ the brightest and best for your company.

 In closing

 ‘Failure to prepare is preparing to fail’ is an overused adage but true nonetheless.
-It’s vital to have a plan, especially when you have a large company that needs to hire for hundreds of positions a year.
-Like oil tankers, large companies are at risk of becoming too large to adapt to changes quickly.
-A workforce plan will help to identify talent challenges on the roadmap ahead and begin to steer the company away from danger before it’s too late.
+It’s vital to have a plan, especially when a large company needs to hire for hundreds of positions a year.
+Like oil tankers, large companies risk becoming too large to adapt to changes quickly.
+A workforce plan will help identify talent challenges on the roadmap ahead and steer the company away from danger before it’s too late.

 The four steps we’ve detailed here are a good guide to effective planning, but remember that only you have the insight to formulate the right plan for your company.